meilisearch/specifications/text/0060-tasks-api.md

 #### 10. Paginate `task` resource lists

-The API endpoint `/tasks` is browsable using a keyset-based pagination.
+The API endpoint `GET /tasks` is browsable using a keyset-based pagination.

 ##### 10.1.
 Why a Seek/Keyset based pagination?